mikekelly/hal_specification/hal_specification.md

 ## Constraints

-The root of a HAL representation MUST be a **Resource** with an href that corresponds to the effective request URI of the resource being represented.
+The root of a HAL representation MUST be a **Resource** that links itself to the URI of the resource being represented.

+* hal+xml; this is exposed via the href attribute of the resource.
+* hal+json; this is exposed via a 'self' link.

 ## HAL in JSON (application/hal+json)